OUUEG/ouueg.github.io/diving/ouueg-hire-rates.md

 **except for dry suits**, for which a reduced daily rate applies, as seen in the table of daily charges above.

+The kit flat rate cannot be pro-rated or taken out retroactively.
+In order for it to be used for a trip, it must be purchased before the trip bill is finalised.

 ### For The Pool

 We don’t charge kit hire for the pool, but we will apply a discretionary charge